Jump ahead to

 The Project Management Body Of Knowledge (PMBOK) is a guide released by the Project Management Institute (PMI).
 The Guide assists aspirants of PMP certification with their preparation.
 The launch of the first PMBOK Guide was in 1994.
 Radical project management changes led to printing different PMBOK Guide versions.
 The latest Guide for PMP candidates is the 7th edition of PMBOK, released in 2021,

 Changes are seen in the 7th edition of the PMBOK Guide

-The latest edition of the PMBOK guide is the foundation for individuals taking up the PMP exam.
+The latest edition of the PMBOK guide is the foundation for individuals taking the PMP exam.
 The 7th edition focuses on the system for value delivery initially released in the 6th edition.

 Summary of changes: